 - Prepare for the graduate school application processes

 - Define career and educational goals

 - Discover one's purpose and realize one's potential

 - Practice writing personal statements

-- Build relationships with faculty
+- Build relationships with faculty and other mentors

 - Learn how to ask for letters of recommendation